kuds/rl-car-racing/README.md

 | DQN        | Yes      |               |               |                      |

 ## Training Note
 - Set ent_coef for PPO as it encourages exploration of other actions.
 Stable Baseline3 defaults the value to 0.0.
+[More Information](https://www.youtube.com/watch?v=1ppslywmIPs)
 - Do not set your eval_freq too low, as it can sometimes cause instability, as the evaluation might interrupt the learning process.
 Try increasing the eval_freq to a higher value (e.g., 10,000) to reduce the potential disturbance to learning.

 ## Finding Theta Blog Posts: